ydahal1/ydahal1/jokes.md

-I started a new business making yachts in my attic this year...the sails are going through the roof
+What type of music do balloons hate?
+Pop music!

 [
-Wed Jul 16 00:30:22 UTC 2025
+Thu Jul 17 00:30:45 UTC 2025
  ]